hpgrahsl/kryptonite-for-kafka/docs/modules/flink-udfs.md

 ### k4k_encrypt_row

 Encrypts `ROW` fields individually.
-Encrypted fields are returned as `VARCHAR`.
-Fields not in `fieldList` retain their original types.
+The function returns encrypted fields as `VARCHAR`.
+Fields not in `fieldList` keep their original types.
 The `fieldList` parameter is a comma-separated list of field names to encrypt.
 Omitting it encrypts all fields.
 The `fieldList` parameter must be a string literal.

 ```sql
 -- Encrypt all fields with configured defaults